 There are many myths involving skin care and pimples.
-Here’s five myths you may have heard:
+Here’s a closer look at 5 of the big ones:

 Myth 1: Eating chocolate causes pimples

 Frequent washing can irritate your skin.
 In fact, too much washing and scrubbing of your face can actually lead to more pimples.
-It’s best to wash your face only twice a day with a mild soap.
+It’s best to wash your face only twice a day — at most — with a mild soap.
 When you’re done, pat your skin dry with a clean towel.

 Myth 3: You can get rid of pimples by popping them